Sword of Attila: Attestations

 During the reign of King Solomon of Hungary, in the autumn of 1063, Queen Mother Anastasia presented a richly decorated sabre to Otto of Nordheim, Duke of Bavaria.
 This weapon was esteemed in the Hungarian royal court as the Sword of Attila.
 The Kunsthistorisches Museum in Vienna named it the Sabre of Charlemagne.
-Actually a Hungarian sabre from the first half of the 10th.
+Actually a Hungarian sabre from the first half of the 10th century.

 The Roman historian Jordanes, quoting the work of the historian Priscus, gave the story of its origin:

 When a certain shepherd beheld one heifer of his flock limping and could find no cause for this wound, he anxiously followed the trail of blood and at length came to a sword it had unwittingly trampled while nibbling the grass.
 He dug it up and took it straight to Attila.
 He rejoiced at this gift and, being ambitious, thought he had been appointed ruler of the whole world, and that through the sword of Mars supremacy in all wars was assured to him.

 The use of "Mars" here is due to the interpretatio romana of Priscus.
 Hungarian legends refer to it simply as "az Isten kardja", the sword of God.
 Priscus's description is also notable for describing how Attila used it as both a military weapon and a symbol of divine favor, which may have contributed to his reputation as "the Scourge of God," a divinely-appointed punisher.
 As historian Edward Gibbon elaborated, "the vigour with which Attila wielded the sword of Mars convinced the world that it had been reserved alone for his invincible arm."
 In this way it became somewhat of a scepter as well, representing Attila's right to rulership.
 The Scythians worshipped a god equated with Ares by Herodotus, which has led some authorities to speculate that it was adopted by the Huns.